KiritoKunKun/Genetic-Colors/README.md

 # Genetic Colors

-Genetic algorithm that aims to the darkest color possible
+Genetic Colors is an genetic algorithm that aims to the darkest color possible

 ![](https://i.imgur.com/g7Hya8S.gif)